SkaPhilipp/Graph_Embedding/README.md

 - alteration to graph and compare embeddings / distance
 - improve random walk somehow?
 - use embedding in ML task
+- use deepwalk in graph with real-world data (similarity interesting)